sanfx/git-maildiff/README.md

 > **ipush** is git command to push and email diff in color

 ###Install
-1. Copy the downloaded git-ipush and send.py in the path where your environment variable PATH can access.
+Navigate to git-ipush direcoty you cloned/ downlaoded from terminal

-2. make the git-ipush command executable. e.g. chmod +x git-ipush
+run ***$ python setup.py install***

-3. Now you are ready to setup your config from from command line/terminal.
+and you are good to go.

 ###Setup Config